 The Educational Technology Teaching Fellows (ETTF) at Northwestern University is a collaborative group of like-minded instructors dedicated to exploring blended learning opportunities.
 Faculty from many of Northwestern’s schools and with varying levels of familiarity with educational technology tools meet regularly to explore how new tools or approaches might help them enhance their teaching.

-Fellows complete a pedagogical experiment with the support of the Northwestern Information Technology Faculty Support Services (FSS) team.
-FSS support staff will collaborate with faculty as they try out innovations in their teaching.
-Each faculty member or group of faculty will have his or her own dedicated FSS mentor and receive personalized help.
+Fellows complete a pedagogical experiment with the support of the Northwestern IT Services and Support, Teaching and Learning Technologies (TLT) team.
+TLT staff members will collaborate with faculty as they try out innovations in their teaching.
+Each faculty member or group of faculty will have his or her own dedicated TLT mentor and receive personalized help.

 What is involved in being an EdTech fellow?
 As a fellow, you will:

-Attend meetings and events where you’ll hear experts demonstrate new educational technologies or talk about new classroom teaching strategies.
+Attend meetings and events where you’ll see experts demonstrate new educational technologies or talk about new classroom teaching strategies.

 Collaborate with other fellows, engaging in meaningful interdisciplinary exchanges.

-Work on your project, benefiting from one-on-one help from your FSS mentor.
+Work on your project, benefiting from one-on-one help from your TLT mentor.

 Possibly present at the annual TEACHx event at the end of the academic year.